mdjcole/STELLOPT/README.txt

 A Python interface using CTYPES is also included but it requires a static shared build of LIBSTELL.
 This is still a highly experimental option.

+Note:
+Failure on Gavin’s MAC laptop when trying to make.
+The make file tries to look for the “awk_cdir.awk” file (which is automatically written) in $MY_HOME/bin halfway through the build process.
+This fails because it writes the file to $MY_HOME.
+To fix this problem, make a copy of “awk_cdir.awk” in the $MY_HOME/bin directory.
+Attempt to make -> it will fail.
+Copy the file.
+Attempt to make again.